 $500,000 (securities up to $500,000, cash up to $250,000)

-Who Is Merrill Edge Best for and Who Should Avoid It?
+Who Is Merrill Edge Best For?

 Considering the wide range of accounts, solutions, and instruments that Merrill Edge® offers, this provider should be a suitable choice for most investors.
 It could also be a one-stop-shop if one decides to open a bank account with Bank of America as well.